ATTPC/Spyral/docs/user_guide/phases/estimate.md

 The sort of natural physics way to think of this is to generate a model trajectory using these parameters and the equations of motion of a particle in an electromagnetic field coupled to an energy loss model for the gas, and then determine the best possible set of parameters using some optimization method (i.e. least-squares fitting).
 But before we jump into the deep end there we need some way to get good initial guesses for these values, otherwise it is really unlikely that our optimizer will ever find a good minimum for such a complex problem.

 That is the goal of the estimation phase: try to find some way to estimate a value for these key trajectory observables so that we have a good starting point for a fit.
+This phase is called `EstimationPhase`.

 ## How it Works